HoloFoundation/HoloCollectionView/README.md

 // etc.
 ```

-The `holo_makeRows:` method is used to create a list of `rows`.
+The `holo_makeRows:` method is used to create a list of rows.
 Each `row` is a `cell`. **More properties provided for row see: [HoloCollectionViewRowMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/HoloMaker/Row/HoloCollectionViewRowMaker.h) and [HoloCollectionRowMaker.h](https://github.com/HoloFoundation/HoloCollectionView/blob/master/HoloCollectionView/Classes/HoloMaker/Row/HoloCollectionRowMaker.h)**

 #### Requirements for cell